chen-gz/chen-gz.github.io/src/content/riemannian-geometry/chapter 0 - differentiable manifolds/04-other-examples-of-manifolds-orientation.md

 ---
-type: docs
+title: Other examples of manifolds.
+Orientation
 ---

-## 4. Other examples of manifolds.
-Orientation

 **4.1 EXAMPLE** (The tangent bundle).
 Let $M^n$ be a differentiable manifold and let $TM = \{(p, v); p \in M, v \in T_p M\}$ .
 We are going to provide the set $TM$ with a differentiable structure (of dimension $2n$ ); with such a structure $TM$ will be called the _tangent bundle_ of $M$ .
 This is the natural space to work with when treating questions that involve positions and velocities, as in the case of mechanics.